hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 [7] Xiaobo Zhang, Donghai Zhai, Tianrui Li, Yuxin Zhou, and Yang Lin.
 Image inpainting based on deep learning: A review.
 Information Fusion, 90:74–94, 2023.

-[6] Deepak Pathak, Philipp Kr¨ahenb¨uhl, Jeff Donahue, Trevor Darrell, and Alexei A. Efros.
+[8] Deepak Pathak, Philipp Kr&auml;henb&uuml;hl, Jeff Donahue, Trevor Darrell, and Alexei A. Efros.
 Context encoders: Feature learning by inpainting.
 CoRR, abs/1604.07379, 2016.

-[7] Satoshi Iizuka, Edgar Simo-Serra, and Hiroshi Ishikawa.
+[9] Satoshi Iizuka, Edgar Simo-Serra, and Hiroshi Ishikawa.
 Globally and locally consistent image completion.
 ACM Trans.
 Graph., 36(4), 2017.

-[8] Jiahui Yu, Zhe Lin, Jimei Yang, Xiaohui Shen, Xin Lu, and Thomas S. Huang.
+[10] Jiahui Yu, Zhe Lin, Jimei Yang, Xiaohui Shen, Xin Lu, and Thomas S. Huang.
 Generative image inpainting with contextual attention.
 In 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pages 5505–5514.
 IEEE Computer Society, 2018.

-[9] Kamyar Nazeri, Eric Ng, Tony Joseph, Faisal Qureshi, and Mehran Ebrahimi.
+[11] Kamyar Nazeri, Eric Ng, Tony Joseph, Faisal Qureshi, and Mehran Ebrahimi.
 Edge-
 connect: Structure guided image inpainting using edge prediction.
 In 2019 IEEE/CVF International Conference on Computer Vision Workshop (ICCVW), pages 3265–3274, 2019.

-[10] Qianna Wang, Yi Chen, Nan Zhang, and Yanhui Gu.
+[12] Qianna Wang, Yi Chen, Nan Zhang, and Yanhui Gu.
 Medical image inpainting with edge and structure priors.
 Measurement: Journal of the International Measurement Confederation, 185, 2021.

-[11] Lan Lan, Lei You, Zeyang Zhang, Zhiwei Fan, Weiling Zhao, Nianyin Zeng, Yidong Chen, and Xiaobo Zhou.
+[13] Lan Lan, Lei You, Zeyang Zhang, Zhiwei Fan, Weiling Zhao, Nianyin Zeng, Yidong Chen, and Xiaobo Zhou.
 Generative adversarial networks and its applications in biomedical informatics, 2020.

-[12] Michela Antonelli, Annika Reinke, Spyridon Bakas, Keyvan Farahani, Annette Kopp- Schneider, Bennett A. Landman, Geert Litjens, Bjoern Menze, Olaf Ronneberger, and Ronald M. Summers et al. The medical segmentation decathlon.
+[14] Michela Antonelli, Annika Reinke, Spyridon Bakas, Keyvan Farahani, Annette Kopp- Schneider, Bennett A. Landman, Geert Litjens, Bjoern Menze, Olaf Ronneberger, and Ronald M. Summers et al. The medical segmentation decathlon.
 Nature Communications, 13, 2022.

+[15] The Cancer Imaging Archive.
+The Cancer Imaging Archive (TCIA), 2024.

-## 7. Contact
+## Contact

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hugo-tomas-alexandre/) or reach out via email at [hugotomas.2001@outlook.pt](mailto:hugotomas.2001@outlook.pt.com) for any inquiries.

+If you're interested in using the available code or wish to explore the study further, it is open for exploration and free to use.
+Don’t hesitate to contact me with any questions or for collaboration opportunities!